CALENDAR SECURITY WITH ACCESS LINKS

 The only way to access a Teamup Calendar is via one of these links.
 No user accounts or logins are required.
 This makes Teamup unique and simplifies access and sharing for many group members.
 Calendar administrators can create additional links and set them up with customized permissions.
 These links can then be sent to others to access the calendar in a controlled manner.
 It is essentially up to the calendar administrator to regulate who has access to the calendar links.

 Currently it is not possible to customize your calendar link using a name that is easier to remember.
 We recommend bookmarking your calendar link in your browser.
 Or creating a shortcut on your desktop for easy access.
+Adding the links to your mobile apps allows you to access your calendar any time anywhere, even if you have no Internet connection.
+If you do need an easier-to-remember link for a public calendar, create a web page with a link you want, and embed your public calendar.

 If you are concerned about the security risk of the calendar links and of them falling into unauthorized hands, for example, through use on public networks, you can enable password protection on calendar links.
 It requires a subscription to one of the paid plans.